anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

       }
     }

-It is RECOMMENDED that object class names use the "camel case" style described in (#camel_casing).
+Extension authors are encouraged to use the "camle case" style described in (#camel_casing).

-Though "objectClassName" is a string and [@!RFC9083] does define one object class name with a space separator (i.e. "ip network"), usage of the space character or any other character that requires URL-encoding is NOT RECOMMENDED.
+Though "objectClassName" is a string and [@!RFC9083] does define one object class name with a space separator (i.e. "ip network"), however this document disallows further use of a space character in object class names.
+Extensions MUST NOT define object class names using the space character or any other character that requires URL-encoding.

-A> issue #40 and PR comments form tomhrr

 ### Search Results in Extensions {#search_results_in_extensions}